MarcGrol/go-training/examples/registrationServiceGrpc/client/README.md

-# GRPC Appointment client
+# GRPC Registration client

 ## Starting the client

-    go install && appointmentclient external (patient asking for an appointment) go install && appointmentclient internal (nurse confirming appointment)
+    go install && client 123 marc

-This will connect to a GRPC server at localhost on port 60001
+This will connect to a GRPC server at localhost on port 60002